 The Biggleswade Neighbourhood Plan has been prepared by Biggleswade Town Council to guide the future development of the town.
-The Plan seeks to address the challenges of a rapidly changing world, including the aftermath of the COVID-19 crisis.
-The Plan deals with a range of issues including town centre regeneration, residential development, employment, design, green space, heritage, transport and other matters.
+The Plan seeks to address the challenges of a rapidly changing world and deals with a range of issues including town centre regeneration, residential development, employment, design, green space, heritage, transport and other matters.